iotaledger/iota-wiki/.github/CONTRIBUTING.md

 ### Adding a new feature/topic

-To build a new feature/topic, check out a new branch based on the `develop` branch.
+To build a new feature/topic, check out a new branch based on the `main` branch.

 </details>